 If the student is owed a post-withdrawal disbursement of grant funds, those funds will be applied to the student's account.
-If the student is owed a post-withdrawal disbursement of loan funds and outstanding charges exist on the student's account, the student (or parent if PLUS) will be contacted within 30 days with options.
-For all students, the percentage of Title IV grant or loan assistance that has been earned by the student is based on the last day of attendance; if this date occurs on or before completion of 60 percent of the payment period.
-If the student's withdrawal date occurs after completion more than 60 percent of the payment period, 100 percent will be earned.
+If the student is owed a post-withdrawal disbursement of loan funds the student (or parent if PLUS) will be contacted within 30 days with options.
+The Federal Regulations cited above contain restrictions on the eligibility of students (and parents for PLUS loans) to receive certain loan funds as part of a post-withdrawal disbursement, and will be explained at such time if relevant.